“Just what are ‘SIP Trunks’, and why do I need to know about them?”

 What are SIP Trunks?

 They are VoIP phone-line channels delivered through an Internet connection using SIP to set-up and control the call, and real-time data packets to carry digitally coded voice.
-World-wide adoption of this ‘standard’ protocol to connect & control the progress of a telephone call, means that connection between different brands of phone system and different phone-sets running SIP, is possible.
+Worldwide adoption of this ‘standard’ protocol to connect & control the progress of a telephone call, means that connection between different brands of phone system and different phone-sets running SIP is possible.
 Telecom service providers rent out groups of channels to be ‘assigned’ to your telephone system and out-going calls made on those channels are billed to your account.
 In a modern IP-PBX, this channel assignment is usually done by software configuration, without needing to add hardware to the system and through a single data cable connecting your phone system to your computer network.
 Direct Dial Inwards (DDI) phone numbers are linked to your SIP trunk so that calls can be guided directly to individuals or business groups by your phone system.
-In many cases existing numbers used on analogue and/or ISDN lines, can be ported into the SIP Trunk service so you don’t have to carry out a campaign to tell your customers your new numbers!
+In most cases, existing numbers used on analogue and/or ISDN lines can be ported into the SIP Trunk service so you don’t have to carry out a campaign to tell your customers your new numbers.
 Charged ISDN supplementary services such as blocks of DDI numbers and Caller ID, are included with a SIP Trunk service as standard, and usually at no additional rental cost.

 Benefits of SIP Trunking